 IndiGo fined Rs 5 lakh for not allowing boy with special needs to board flight

-A more compassionate handling of the matter would have ‘obviated the need for the extreme step’, said Directorate General of Civil Aviation.
+A more compassionate handling of the matter would have ‘obviated the need for the extreme step’, said the Directorate General of Civil Aviation.

 IndiGo airline has been fined Rs 5 lakh for not allowing a boy with special needs to board a flight, the Directorate General of Civil Aviation on Saturday, ANI reported.
-A show cause notice has been issued to the airline.

 More compassionate handling of the situation “would have smoothened the nerves, calmed the child and would have obviated the need for the extreme step resulting in denied boarding to the passengers”, the Directorate General of Civil Aviation said, according to NDTV.